VasoLiak/VasoLiak/README.md

 <h2 align="left">Hi 👋!
-My name is Vasiliki Liakou and I'm a junior software developer, from Greece</h2>
+My name is Vasiliki and I'm a junior software developer, from Greece!</h2>

 ###